hikari-py/hikari/docs/guide/environment/index.md

 # Environment

-Since `hikari` runs on modern, non-deprecated versions of Python, we first need to set up a proper development environment.
+Since `hikari` works best on modern versions of Python, we first need to set up a proper development environment.
 This guide walks you through installing Python, `hikari`, and a suitable code editor.

 ## Installing Python